superuser-blog/superuser/superuser_hugo/content/posts/2017-04-09-tuning-hbase.md

 ### 6. Maximum Region File Size (hbase.hregion.max.filesize)

 This defines a size after which a region will be split into two regions.
 You want to tune this size because very small size will create more number of regions and it is recommended to maintain no more than 200 regions per regionserver.
 So you should take in account number of regionserver and size of your dataset while setting this parameter.
-You also want to look at <a href="//hortonworks.com/blog/apache-hbase-region-splitting-and-merging/" target="_blank" rel="noopener noreferrer">split policies</a> in hbase and want to choose one which suits your purpose.
+You also want to look at [split policies](https://hortonworks.com/blog/apache-hbase-region-splitting-and-merging/) in hbase and want to choose one which suits your purpose.

 ### 7. Timeouts (Zookeeper Session, RPC, Phoenix Query )